 North London Waste Authority

 The North London Waste Authority (NLWA) is made up of seven north London boroughs (Barnet, Camden, Enfield, Hackney, Haringey, Islington and Waltham Forest).
-Some 1.7million residents live in the NLWA area.
+Over two million residents live in the NLWA area.

 - achieve a 50% recycling rate by 2020

 - reduce the amount of waste sent to landfill to 35% (of 1995 amounts) by 2020

 Find out more about NLWA, and visit 'Wise Up To Waste', NLWA's consumer website, which contains information for residents on reducing waste and recycling more.

 LondonEnergy, a company wholly owned by the NLWA, deals with the disposal of most of north London's household waste and recycling.
 Find out more about what happens after it is collected by watching the videos on LondonEnergy's website.
 More information, and tips and advice, for residents and businesses is available on NLWA's consumer website, Wise Up To Waste.

 Upcycling is leading the way in north LondonNovember 16 2018

 Tickets for the third London Upcycling Show have already sold out in advance of the event.Full Story